Welcome to the Premier Website for Professional Business Analysis

 These questions call for direct scenario comparisons.
 Business Case

-The terms better "better," "cost savings," "avoided cost," and "opportunity cost" are all relative terms, which have meaning only when comoparing one scenario directly with another.
-That is the role of Business Case Results Step 2, measuring Incremental Cash Flow.
+The terms better "better," "cost savings," "avoided cost," and "opportunity cost" are all relative terms, which have meaning only when comparing one scenario directly with another.
+That is the role of Step 2, measuring Incremental Cash Flow.

 Case Results Step 2